swarnalekhya/healthcare-sql-project/README.md

 ### 30-Day Readmission Rate by Department
 ![Readmission Rate](readmission_rate.png)

-> **Finding:** Cardiology and Internal Medicine show the highest 30-day readmission rates — aligning with national CMS quality benchmarks where heart failure and pneumonia are top readmission drivers.
+> **Finding:** Cardiology shows the highest 30-day readmission rate in this dataset.
+This aligns with national CMS quality benchmarks, where heart failure and pneumonia are among the top readmission drivers nationally.
 ---

 ## 🗃️ Dataset